Maunsell Army Sea Forts

 Part of the Thames Estuary defense network, the anti-aircraft tower-forts were constructed in 1942, with each fort consisting of a cluster of seven stilted buildings surrounding a central command tower.
 When operational, catwalks connected the buildings.
 Built on land and then transported to their watery homes, the forts were designed by Guy Maunsell, a British civil engineer, later known for innovations in concrete bridge design.
 Originally there were three of these forts, but only two are left standing: the Redsands Fort and the Shivering Sands Fort.

 After their successful wartime career, the forts were decommissioned in the 1950s.
-The Nore Army Fort was badly damaged in a storm and by being struck by a ship, and was dismantled in 1959-60.
+The Nore Army Fort was badly damaged by both a storm and being struck by a ship and was dismantled in 1959-60.
 In the 1960s and 70s, the remaining abandoned forts were famously taken over as pirate radio stations.
-The micro nation Principality of SeaLand occupies a nearby Navy fort of a different design known as the Roughs Tower, also by Maunsell.
-All of the Army Forts are now abandoned.
+The micro nation Principality of SeaLand occupies a nearby Navy fort of a different design known as the Roughs Tower, also built by Maunsell.
+All of the army forts are now abandoned.

 The forts are now in varying states of decay, and attempting to enter them is probably ill-advised, if not illegal.
 They can be seen by boat or, on a clear day, from Shoeburyness East Beach.